-Defining Moments in the History of Christianity: An Adult Learning Series begins February 5th
+Defining Moments in the History of Christianity: A 2020 Adult Learning Series

 Why do we believe?
 What are the core beliefs and doctrines of our Catholic tradition?
 How did they emerge over the last 2,000 years?
 Come for an introduction to the history of Christian thought and beliefs.
 In four 60-minute lectures, with plenty of time for questions and discussion, Ascension member Peter O’Leary will address major events in Christian history and explain their impact on the church.
 Feel free to attend any or all programs.